sparkle-github/Clustering-Organ-Cell-Types/README.md

 The official website for Tabula Sapiens by CZ Biohub - https://tabula-sapiens.sf.czbiohub.org/

 * **Source:** Tabula Sapiens - https://cellxgene.cziscience.com/collections/e5f58829-1a66-40b5-a624-9046778e74f5
-* **Access:** To run this project locally, please download the All Cells dataset from the source above and follow the steps in the jupyter notebooks
+* **Execution:** To run this project locally, please download the All Cells dataset from the source above and follow the steps in the jupyter notebooks.
+I used HPC to allocate memory and run on the server since my laptop didn't support working with such a large dataset.
+Otherwize you can directly download the SampleData_Analysis notebook and run it locally as it contains reduced subsets of the data.

 ## 📜 License & Citation